 - Virgin Atlantic

 Most international carriers “code share” so you may book with American but fly British Airways.
 But don’t worry; luggage, ticketing and seating are shared seamlessly, although interior cabin services can vary depending on what type of plane is used.
+I can attest to this, as I booked my flight on British Airways, but as I wanted a later flight it was “shared” with American Airlines.
+Unfortunately I didn’t feel the service or meals were on a par with BA!

-Do I need a passport to enter the UK?
+Q. Do I need a passport to enter the UK?

 - Once you arrive in the UK, you’ll show your passport at airport border control